-CHAPTER X: CLOSURE AND RESTRUCTURING OF A DEPARTMENT/PROGRAM
+ARTICLE XIV: CLOSURE AND RESTRUCTURING OF A DEPARTMENT

+XIV.1 Definitions

+- XIV.1.1 Closure is the termination of a Department - XIV.1.2 Restructuring is the redefinition of assigned workload as a result of the reorganization, amalgamation or merger of one or more Departments. - XIV.1.3 Redeployment is the reassignment of a Member from one Department to a different Department, which shall only occur as a consequence of closure or restructuring.

+XIV.2 Multi-Year Planning

+Departments that have experienced, or can reasonably expect to experience, a significant loss of the tenured and probationary faculty positions over a five (5) year period may request that their Dean consult with the Department to provide a plan for the future operations of the department.
+Requests will be made through the Chair of the Department on behalf of the Departmental Committee.
+The plan will address future operations and the department's undergraduate and graduate program offerings, as applicable.

-X.1 Definitions X.1.1 Closure is the termination of a Department/Program.
-X.1.2 Restructuring is the redefinition of assigned workload as a result of the reorganization, amalgamation or merger of one or more Departments/Programs.
-X.1.3 Redeployment is the reassignment of a Member from one Department/Program to a different Department/Program, which shall only occur as a consequence of closure or restructuring.
-X.2.
-Procedures for Closure or Redeployment X.2.1 Closure or Restructuring of a Department/Program may be undertaken only with the approval of the Senate and concurrence of the Board.
-Restructuring requires an academic plan approved by Senate and formal consultation with the Departments/Programs directly affected.
-X. 2.2 The motion to restructure or close a Department/Program brought to Senate must be in the form of a report brought to Senate after it is shared with all affected members and the Association.
-X.3 Status of Members X.3.1 No member shall be laid off or have their contracts terminated for reasons of program closure or restructuring.
-X.3.2 Any Member who is redeployed shall maintain tenure/permanency, rank, seniority, salary, benefits and all other privileges under the Agreement.
-X.3.3 As an alternative to redeployment, a member may elect voluntary separation under the terms provided in XI.12.1(b) and XI.12.2 .
+XIV.3 Procedures for Closure or Restructuring

+- XIV.3.1 Closure or Restructuring of a Department may be undertaken only with the approval of the Senate and concurrence of the Board.
+Restructuring requires an academic plan approved by Senate and formal consultation with the Departments s directly affected. - XIV.3.2 The motion to restructure or close a Department brought to Senate must be in the form of a report brought to Senate after it is shared with all affected members and the Association.

+XIV.4 Status of Members

+- XIV.4.1 No member shall be laid off or have their contracts terminated for reasons of department closure or restructuring. - XIV.4.2 Any Member who is redeployed shall maintain tenure/permanency, rank, seniority, salary, benefits and all other privileges under the Agreement. - XIV.4.3 As an alternative to redeployment, a member may elect voluntary separation under the terms provided in XV.12.1(b) and XV.12.2.
 The Employer will provide to the Association the details of each voluntary separation.

-CHAPTER XI: FINANCIAL EXIGENCY
+ARTICLE XV: FINANCIAL EXIGENCY